yuselg/3311-W20-Public/Lab0-Spec/readme.md

 ### ESpec Unit Testing
 ![Unit Tests](images/unit-tests.png)

+### Folder structure of your submission

 You submit a folder `snooker` with the following file structure:

-### Folder structure of your submission

 ![Files](images/files.png)

+Before you submit, ensure that your project compiles and passes all the ESpec tests.
+Then, at the command line on an EECS workstation or server:

+`submit 3311 Lab0 snooker`

+Your code will be compiled and our unit tests will be executed.
+You will receive feedback immediately!
+If all our tests succeed you will receive a `Hurrah ...`.

+If any of our tests fail on your submission, these failing tests will be enumerated.

 ## Design